oniatsu/HotSwitch-HS/README.md

 ## Always showing the panel on primary screen

 To show the panel not on main screen but on primary screen.
+Main screen means the one containing the currently focused window.

 ```lua
 hotswitchHs.setPanelToAlwaysShowOnPrimaryScreen()